wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a target="_blank" href="https://www.youtube.com/watch?v=V4waklkBC38&t=2h4m2s">VIDEO</a>:
 "Local" is where Terraform commands are run, which can be your laptop/workstation or on a build server (Jenkins, GitHub Actions, GCP Cloud Build, AWS Code Build, etc.).
-Another example is within Hashicorp's "Terraform Cloud Run Environment" of single-use Linux virtual machine.
+Another example is within HashiCorp's "Terraform Cloud Run Environment" of single-use Linux virtual machine.

 <a target="_blank" href="https://www.terraform.io/docs/enterprise/runs/installing-software.html">NOTE</a>: Software can be specified for installation using Packer's `local-exec` provisioner which executes commands on host machines.
 For example: